Best gas BBQ picks: tried, tested and rated by reviews experts

 George Foreman GFSBBQ1 Single Burner

-Best budget BBQ
+Best budget barbecue

 Pros:

-- Low price for a gas barbecue
+• Low price for a gas barbecue

-- Even heat coverage
+• Even heat coverage

-- Easy to set up with clear instructions
+• Easy to set up with clear instructions

-- Cooks well
+• Cooks well

 Cons:

-- Very basic with no extra tools or functions
+• Very basic with no extra tools or functions

-- Have to assemble the regulator yourself, which is fiddly
+• Have to assemble the regulator yourself, which is fiddly

-- Poor 0ne-year warranty
+• Poor one-year warranty

 Star rating: 4/5

-The George Foreman GFSBBQ1 is a single burner BBQ for three people, but we think you could stretch this to four.
+The George Foreman GFSBBQ1 is a single burner barbecue for three people, but we think you could stretch this to four.
 With excellent, even heat coverage, it reaches temperature in just five minutes, and the temperature is easy to control.
 It cooked well, and our test recipes all turned out delicious.
 However, what you see is what you get – there are no extra functions or hidden storage.

 Though it produces good char-lines, these aren’t as good as other models on test, and it took longer to cook.
-We also found that the 70cm width of this BBQ slightly defeats the point of a table-top design, as it takes up a lot of room on most patio or garden tables.
+We also found that the 70cm width of this barbecue slightly defeats the point of a table-top design, as it takes up a lot of room on most patio or garden tables.

-Though the main body of the BBQ is easy to set up, only needing to screw in the lid, you have to put together the regulator yourself, which is very fiddly.
+Though the main body of the barbecue is easy to set up, only needing to screw in the lid, you have to put together the regulator yourself, which is very fiddly.
 That said, this model delivered good results, and it’s all you need for a few burgers on a sunny afternoon.

-Read our full George Foreman GFSBBQ1 Single Burner review
+Read our full George Foreman GFSBBQ1 Single Burner review.

 Available from: